-To protect customers’ credit card data, the Payment Card Industry (PCI), which was formed by major credit card brands, has created a set of 12 requirements, known as the Data Security Standard (DSS), with which all companies that process, transmit, or store credit card data must comply.
+To protect customers’ credit card data, the Payment Card Industry (PCI), which was formed by major credit card brands, has created a set of 12 requirements, known as the Data Security Standard (DSS), with which all organizations that process, transmit, or store credit card data must comply.
 These standards focus on areas such as network security, vulnerability management programs, control measures, and monitoring and testing for security.
-Smaller companies may validate compliance internally, but larger companies must hire a Qualified Security Assessor (QSA) to perform the validation.
+Smaller organizations may validate compliance internally, but larger organizations must hire a Qualified Security Assessor (QSA) to perform the validation.
 Noncompliance can result in heavy fines and even the loss of ability to accept credit cards.

 Compliance versus security

 A business that passes a PCI DSS or SOC audit with flying colors may still be vulnerable to a security breach.
 These audits reveal only minimum security requirements and are focused more on protecting customer data than protecting the company.
 (For example, a company’s separate internal network might not be included in the audit if customer data is stored in a separate segmented network.)
-In addition, these audits, as in the case of the Target breach, do not heavily cover third-party vendors that could put companies at risk.
+In addition, these audits, as in the case of the 2013 Target breach, do not heavily cover third-party vendors that could put organizations at risk.

 Provide security best-practice/awareness training for IT staff and all staff members.

-Businesses should also activate strong MSAs and SLAs with known IT security requirements and request independent audits for third-party providers.
+Organizations should also activate strong MSAs and SLAs with known IT security requirements and request independent audits for third-party providers.